MassimoFoti/jasmineFixtures/README.md

 ## Mocking with jasmine-ajax

 [jasmine-ajax](https://github.com/jasmine/jasmine-ajax) library overrides XMLHttpRequest automatically when `jasmine.Ajax.install()` is called.
-This breaks jasmine-fixtures as fixture loading mechanism uses jQuery.ajax, that stops working once the mock is installed.
+This breaks jasmineFixtures, as its fixture loading mechanism uses jQuery.ajax, that stops working once the mock is installed.

 A workaround for this may be to invoke `jasmineFixtures.preload` function (specifying all required fixtures) before jasmine-ajax is loaded.
 This way subsequent calls to load or read methods will retrieve fixtures content from cache, without need to use jQuery.ajax and thus will work correctly even after jasmine-ajax is loaded.